Product Manual

 • working_memory — Score a draft memory against identified gaps before saving

-Annotate takes any text — a blog post, a pitch deck, a status report — and checks every claim against collective memory.
+Cite takes any text — a blog post, a pitch deck, a status report — and checks every claim against the knowledge graph.
 It returns a coverage score and flags unsupported claims.

 Use it to: